How do I recover a debt from a personal loan made to a friend in Singapore? Does it matter if I have an IOU?

 Your case would be stronger if you could adduce compelling evidence proving the existence of the loan.
 These may include witnesses, SMSes, email exchanges, IOUs, bank transaction statements and the like.
 It is probably a poor idea, evidentially wise, to scrawl a couple of words such as “John owes Peter $5.” on a piece of napkin, and expect this to pass off as an IOU.
 If you’re unsure of how to make your own, feel free to visit the following links to download some standard form “Unsecured Promissory Notes”.

-A “Promissory Note” is basically an IOU, a statement containing details of the loan, the identities of the parties involved, the payment frequency, date, method and interest rates.
+A “Promissory Note” is basically an IOU, a statement containing details of the loan, the identities of the parties involved, the payment frequency, date, and method of payment.

 If the loan you are thinking of making to a friend involves a large sum of money, you might want to get security for the loan, and include this in the IOU.
 A security could be a car or a house.
 In the event that your friend becomes a bankrupt, these secured properties could be used to repay your loan.